Fantasma-27/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This is a repository for the first few shell projects for ALX SE
+this is a readme for the repo that has the shell projects for alx